Autumn 2025: Montréal cultural guide for families

 Pointe-à-Callière, Montréal Archaeology and History Complex, Old-Montréal

-This summer, step into the fascinating world of knights with the Knights exhibition, on until October 19, 2025.
+Step into the fascinating world of chivalry and adventure with the Knights exhibition, on until October 19, 2025.
 Discover nearly 250 artifacts that bring the age of chivalry to life!
 Kids (and grown-ups!) can dive into a hands-on experience zone: try on pieces of armour, design your own coat of arms, feel the weight of a real suit of armour, handle a sword and take on challenges worthy of a grand tournament.

 The Come aboard!
 Pirates or Privateers? permanent exhibition is sure to delight budding sailors (5 to 12 years old) thirsty for knowledge and adventure.
 More of a landlubber?
 With Archaeo Adventure youngsters can follow the steps of an archaeologist and experience a simulated archaeological dig through the construction site, the tent and the laboratory area.